ericd-1qbit/the_temple/work_notes/Battleplan Classifier.md

 Goal for April:

 Delivering Synthetic Images to Synthesis Health.

-We want to be able to evaluate the quality of these images by:
+We want to be able to assess the quality of these images by:
-- benchmarking the
+- calculating FID-scores and MS-SSIM metrics on synthetic image datasets generated with NCSN and DDPM models
+- study whether the augmentation of real dataset with synthetic images improves classifier performance as measured by the metrics Precision, Accuarcy

 Wrap things up as we have them and provide images to SH.